Same day service for all denture relines at our Tweed Heads dental laboratory

 Why is this important?
 Space between your denture and gums can allow food particles to become trapped.
-In addition, the gaps between your gums and the denture cause instability or denture ‘rocking’, making your denture vulnerable to cracking and breaking under the pressure of chewing.
+In addition, the gaps between your gums and the dental plate cause instability or 'rocking’, making your denture vulnerable to cracking and breaking under the pressure of chewing.

-However, while denture relines optimise the life of your denture, maintaining their best fit, comfort and appearance, eventually new dentures will be needed.
-Contact our denture clinic today to find more about our Gold Coast denture reline service.
+However, while relines optimise the life of your denture, maintaining their best fit, comfort and appearance, eventually a new dental plate will be needed.
+Contact our denture clinic today to find more about our denture reline Tweed Heads service.

 Ideally, a full denture should have a hard reline every two years unless your prosthetist recommends one earlier.
 This is part of the regular maintenance to ensure the optimal life span of your denture.

-The hard relining of denture protheses restores the dentures’ snug fit and delays having to replace them with a new one.
+The hard relining restores the dentures’ snug fit and delays having to replace them with a new one.
 The hard reline involves applying a pliable material over the denture surface before trying it in your mouth to determine where adjustments need to be made.